 108 Possession, manufacture, introduction, or loss of a hazardous tool (tools most likely to be used in an escape or escape attempt or to serve as weapons capable of doing serious bodily harm to others; or those hazardous to institutional security or personal safety; e.g., hacksaw blade, body armor, maps, handmade rope, or other escape paraphernalia, portable telephone, pager, or other electronic device). or control.
 Manufacture - to make or fashion something.
 Introduce - to bring in from outside the institution; any of 110 Refusing to provide a urine sample; refusing to breath into a Breathalyzer; refusing to take part on other drug abuse testing.
 Voluntary or intentional decision not to provide a specimen of urine for testing; a stated inability to provide a urine sample within reasonable time, normally two hours.
 Voluntary or intentional decision not to breathe into a Breathalyzer for alcohol or other intoxicant testing.
 Voluntary or intentional decision not to take part in other alcohol/intoxicant testing/drug abuse testing as required.
 111 Introduction or making of any narcotics, marijuana, drugs, alcohol, intoxicants, or related paraphernalia, not prescribed for the individual by the medical staff.
 Introduce - to bring in from outside the institution.
-Making- to make or construct any narcotics, drugs, alcohol, intoxicants, or related paraphernalia 4.
-J 112 related paraphernalia, not prescribed for the individual by the To be seen using or testing positive for the use of any narcotics, marijuana, drugs, alcohol, intoxicants, that has not been prescribed for the individual by the medical staff.
-113 Possession of any narcotics, marijuana, drugs, alcohol, intoxicants, or related paraphernalia, not prescribed for the individual by the medical staff.
-To possess means to have on one's person or under one's dominion or control of the hard contraband identified.
+Making- to make or construct any narcotics, drugs, alcohol, intoxicants, or related paraphernalia 112 related paraphernalia, not prescribed for the individual by the To be seen using or testing positive for the use of any narcotics, marijuana, drugs, alcohol, intoxicants, that has not been prescribed for the individual by the medical staff.
+113 To possess means to have on one's person or under one's dominion or control of the hard contraband identified.
 114 by force or threat of force.
 Sexual assault includes the unconsented intimate physical contact with another person which includes an attempt or threat of physical violence.
-115 Includes throwing items away from staff or flushing items when a search is being conducted or attempting to conduct a search.
-196 Use of the mail for an illegal purpose or to commit or further a Greatest category prohibited act.
-Use of the mail to commit or aid in the commission of a crime or a Greatest category prohibited act.
+115 attempt to search.
+Includes throwing items away from staff or flushing items when a search is being conducted or attempting to conduct a search.
+196 U 1 1 Use of the mail to commit or aid in the commission of a crime or a Greatest category prohibited act.
 197 Use of the telephone for an illegal purpose or to commit or further a Greatest category prohibited act.
 Using the telephone to commit or aid in the commission of a crime or a Greatest category prohibited act.
-198 Interfering with a staff member in the Performance of duties most like another Greatest category prohibited act.
-This charge is to be used only when another charge of Greatest severity is not accurate.
-The offending conduct must be charged as most like one of the listed Greatest category prohibited acts. performing his duties.
+198 like another Greatest category prohibited act.
+This charge is to be Interfering - to hamper, hinder, or disturb a staff member performing his duties.
 Must be related to 100 level activities.
 199 Any act of Greatest Severity level which is not specifically described in other prohibited acts listed above, but which causes disorder or turmoil in the operation of a prison.
-200 Escape from a work detail, non-secure institution, or other non- secure confinement, including community confinement, with subsequent voluntary return to the Bureau of Prisons custody within four hours.
+200 Escape from a work detail, non-secure institution, or other non-secure confinement, including community confinement, with subsequent voluntary return to the Bureau of Prisons custody within four hours.
 Departure from custody without permission or authority or before release; includes failure to follow instructions of staff as to the limits of the activity; or commission of an act which prevents the inmate from returning at the time and place prescribed (such as an arrest based on probable cause) and the inmate is unaccounted for more than four hours.